laurentj/slimerjs/docs/configuration.rst

 - ``auto``: SlimerJS tries to detect automatically proxies
 - ``system``: SlimerJS uses the proxy configuration set into the operating system
 - ``config-url``: SlimerJS uses the proxy configuration set into a file.
-The HTTP url of this file should be indicated with the ``--proxy=`` option.
+The HTTP or file:// URL of this file should be indicated with the ``--proxy=`` option.